breeMudi/space-tourism-11_20/README.md

 - The background image position for all menu pages were set to fixed with a z-index of -1 and a max height of 100 viewport height.
 This was in order for the foreground information to show and scroll ontop of a fixed background

+- I learnt how async functions really work so as to use it to access the data.json file.
+This JSON file contains information for the data to be loaded on individual pages.

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps:

 1. Separate the `starter-code` from the rest of this project and rename it to something meaningful for you.
 Initialize the codebase as a public repository on [GitHub](https://github.com/).
 Creating a repo will make it easier to share your code with the community if you need help.
 If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/).